esrud/GONE2-TUI/README.md

            per-generation Gen/Ne table).
 The ncurses TUI build overlays this curve in red so estimates can be eyeballed against ground truth.

+EXAMPLES:
+    - Analysis of high quality diploid unphased data in "file.ped" (PLINK format) assumes a constant recombination rate of 1.1 cM per Mb across the genome (no need for a detailed genetic map within the .map file).
+      16 threads will be used:
+          ./gone2 -r 1.1 -t 16 file.ped
+    - A subsample of 10000 SNPs of the individuals in "file.ped" assuming assuming that they were randomly sampled from a metapopulation composed of two subpopulations:
+          ./gone2 -x -s 100000 file.ped
+    - Analysis of diploid high quality phased data in "file.vcf" (format vcf). assumes that the genetic locations of the SNPs are given in the "file.map" file (PLINK format) available in the same directory:
+          ./gone2 -g 2 file.vcf
+    - Analysis of diploid high quality phased data in "file.vcf" (format vcf). assumes a constant recombination rate of 1.1 cM per Mb across the genome:
+          ./gone2 -g 2 -r 1.1 file.vcf
+    - Analysis of diploid high quality unphased data in a .tped file, performed on a radom subset of 50 individuals and 100,000 SNPs.
+          ./gone2 -i 50 -s 10000 file.tped
+    - Analysis of low quality unphased data in a .tped file containing the locations on a genetic map.
+Low-coverage (no need to specify depth) and a genotyping error rate of 0.001 across genomes are assumed.
+          ./gone2 -g 3 -b 0.001 file.tped
 ```

 ### Reference Ne-history file formats (`-f`)